Cyriacus of Ancona: Life

-He was probably the first traveler who recognized the importance of the ruins of Eretria.
-On 5 April 1436, he described and sketched a plan of the ancient city walls, indicating the position of the theatre and the fortifications of the acropolis and mentioning the existence of inscriptions.
+He was probably the first traveler who recognized the importance of the ruins of Eretria: on 5 April 1436, he described and sketched a plan of the ancient city walls, indicating the position of the theatre and the fortifications of the acropolis and mentioning the existence of inscriptions.
+He also visited and recognized Apollonia (Illyria), Nicopolis, Butrint and Delphi.
 He collected a great store of inscriptions, manuscripts, and other antiquities.
 Through a drawing made for Cyriacus, the appearance of the Column of Justinian is recorded for us, before it was dismantled by the Ottomans.
 He returned in 1426 after having visited Rhodes, Beirut, Damascus, Cyprus, Mytilene, Thessalonica, and other places.

 Pushed by a strong curiosity, he also bought a great number of documents which he used to write six volumes of Commentarii ("Commentaries").
-The ravages of time have been unkind to Cyriacus's lifework, which he never published, but which fortunately circulated in manuscript and in copies of his drawings; the Commentarii were lost in the 1514 fire of the library of Alessandro and Costanza Sforza in Pesaro.
-A series of Pizzicolli's manuscripts about Ancona was destroyed during a fire of the city's archives in 1532.
+The ravages of time have been unkind to Cyriacus's lifework, which he never published, but which fortunately circulated in manuscript and in copies of his drawings.
+For a long time it was mistakenly believed that the last manuscript of the Commentarii had been lost in the fire of the library of Alessandro Sforza and Costanza Varano in Pesaro; This erroneous statement unexpectedly had a very large following.

-He retired to Cremona, where he lived so quietly that the year of his death is not certain.
+He retired to Cremona, where he died in 1452, according to the Trotti manuscript, now held in the Biblioteca Ambrosiana in Milan.
 Long after his death, some surviving texts were printed: Epigrammata reperta per Illyricum a Kyriaco Anconitano (Rome, 1664), Cyriaci Anconitani nova fragmenta notis illustrata, (Pesaro, 1763) and Itinerarium (Florence, 1742).